 This gives amazing facts about everything under the sun (and beyond) with colorful artwork and photos on every page.
 Each fact connects in some way with the previous fact, leading you around in a trail of random information that is sure to grab your attention.

-I love the cool artwork in this book!
-Every page is so colorful and fun.
-This would make the perfect gift for anyone who is obsessed with books!
+I love the attractive design of this book!
+Every page is so colorful and bright.

 The facts are short and easy to read quickly.
 I wish that some of them had further explanations though.
 Many of the facts didn’t make sense to me and needed some more information added to them.
 Some of them are more theories than facts, since there is no way they can be proven.

 This book will give you instructions for how to approach a cat, make friends, and start petting that cat!
 There are sections about caring for cats, the history of cats, famous cats around the world, how to choose a cat for a pet, and ideas for naming your cat.
 There is even a personality quiz so you can match your personality to your cat!
 There is also a “cat tracker” where you can write in the cats that you meet and what breeds of cats that you see.